Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

     File: Sengoku2_Track_01.bin | Original CRC32: 6EFBFA46 | Modified CRC32: 42A9B52B

 Dev note: the NeoGeo SD Loader has imposed *de facto* the default "good" Neo Geo CD format (.CUE + .BIN for each track) so I won't try targeting any other exotic one (like .ISO + .MP3).
 Just patching track 1 from other formats may or may not work depending on their CRC32.
 You can anyway test the hack with [Raine64](https://www.emu-france.com/emulateurs/6-arcades/61-multi-games/7687-raine-64-bits/#google_vignette) before burning a CD or going further with your ODE.
 Raine64 has glitches on the title screen unrelated to the hack.
+Hack has been validated with a complete walktrough on real hardware.

 ## Editing and building the whole project at once